YutangMoo/MakeCode/Week_08/Prototype_OK_Texts/README.md

 ### - a Brutal Interactive "Technological Determinism" Experience

 OK text is a literal representation of the term “Technological Determinism”.
-I’m trying to emphasis the helplessness and cruelty of Mark Amerika’s words.
+In the Major Project, I want to emphasis the helplessness and cruelty of Mark Amerika’s brutal words.

 I interpreted the first statement of the OK Text as a warning to the audience, suggesting that the incoming Technological Determinism statements can cause viewer great pain, so I kept it as a warning screen to let user know to proceed with caution.